JamCoreModding/docs/docs/right-click-harvest/api.md

 		dependencies {
 			// rest of dependencies block...

+			implementation fg.deobf(libs.rightclickharvest)
-			implementation fg.deobf(libs.jamlib)
+			runtimeOnly fg.deobf(libs.jamlib)
 			// Dependency of JamLib.
 Forge requires that we specify this forgeRuntimeLibrary "blue.endless:jankson:1.2.3"
 		}
 		```

-Once JamLib is successfully in your development environment, you can add a dependency on it to your mod metadata.
+Once RightClickHarvest is successfully in your development environment, you can add a dependency on it to your mod metadata.
+You can also make this optional if you wish.

 === "Fabric"